Amazon adds 75,000 job openings on top of the 100,000 it already filled in a month

 Amazon hired 100,000 people in less than a month to bolster its novel coronavirus response and said Monday it is planning to add 75,000 more jobs in its warehouses, grocery stores and delivery network.

-The Seattle company’s hiring binge — which would add more people to its staff in a handful of months than it did in all of 2019 — comes as companies across the economy are laying off millions of workers amid closures of non-essential businesses and stay-at-home directives meant to slow the spread of the pandemic.
+The Seattle company’s hiring binge — which would add more people to its staff in a handful of months than it did in all of 2019 — comes as companies across the economy are laying off millions of workers amid closures of nonessential businesses and stay-at-home directives meant to slow the spread of the pandemic.

 “We know many people have been economically impacted as jobs in areas like hospitality, restaurants, and travel are lost or furloughed as part of this crisis and we welcome anyone out of work to join us at Amazon until things return to normal and their past employer is able to bring them back,” Amazon said in a corporate blog post Monday.

 The company’s spending on increased pay is also climbing, from the $350 million it estimated on March 16 to more than $500 million.
-The company raised its wages by $2 an hour and increased overtime pay as it struggled to accommodate an off-season boom in demand and implement safety protocols.
+The company raised its wages by $2 an hour and increased overtime pay as it struggled to accommodate an offseason boom in demand and implement safety protocols.
 It also offered hourly workers unlimited unpaid time off — though many are clamoring for paid sick leave — through the end of April, and absenteeism rates have been high.

-Scores of Amazon workers have tested positive for COVID-19, the illness caused by the virus.
+Dozens of Amazon workers have tested positive for COVID-19, the illness caused by the virus.
 The company has also faced an unprecedented wave of employee activism, with a handful of walkouts and petitions signed by thousands of workers seeking improved safety practices and benefits.
 The company has made more than 100 policy changes.

 Meanwhile, the coronavirus — while devastating for other businesses, including many retailers — has driven huge demand for online shopping and delivery.
 Amazon continues to see increased demand, it said Monday.

-Over the weekend, Amazon announced a series of efforts to increase capacity, particularly in grocery, even as a range of new safety protocols have limited deliveries.
+Over the weekend, Amazon announced a series of efforts to increase capacity, particularly in grocery, even as a range of new safety protocols, system breakdowns and surging demand have limited deliveries for weeks.

 “While we have increased order capacity by more than 60 percent due to COVID-19, we still expect the combination of restricted capacity due to social distancing and customer demand will continue to make finding available delivery windows challenging for customers,” Stephenie Landry, vice president of grocery delivery, said in a company blog post on Sunday.